bf4/webtrees/readme.txt

 *A.  Upload Program Files:
 To install PhpGedView, unzip the compressed package and upload the files to a directory on your web server.
-Rename the config.dist file to config.php.
+If you are using a SVN (development) version of PhpGedView, you will need to rename the config.dist file to config.php.
+If you are using an official release, it will already have a config.php file.

 If you have limited space on your server, you can save space in the following ways:
 1. Delete the themes from the themes folder that you do not plan to use.